JT Brubaker

-Jonathan Trey Brubaker (born November 17, 1993) is an American professional baseball pitcher for the Pittsburgh Pirates of Major League Baseball (MLB).
-He made his MLB debut in 2020.
+Jonathan Trey Brubaker (born November 17, 1993) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
+He has previously played in MLB for the Pittsburgh Pirates and New York Yankees.
+Brubaker played college baseball for the Akron Zips.
+He was selected by the Pirates in the sixth round of the 2015 MLB draft, and he made his MLB debut in 2020.

 Early life and amateur career

+Brubaker was born in Ohio to Frank and Teresa Brubaker.
+Frank played in Minor League Baseball as a pitcher.

 Brubaker attended Tecumseh High School in New Carlisle, Ohio, and the University of Akron, where he played college baseball for the Akron Zips.
-In 2015, his junior year, he had a 5–4 win-loss record with a 3.63 earned run average (ERA) over 15 games started.
-He was drafted by the Pittsburgh Pirates in the sixth round of the 2015 Major League Baseball draft.
+In 2015, his junior year, he had a 5–4 win–loss record with a 3.63 earned run average (ERA) over 15 games started.